brunoluiz/crossplane-trace-explorer/NOTES.md

 2. base16 colors can be used as a way to keep the app colours the same in any machine.
 See `tui` package.

 3. Crossplane does not sadly expose its internals.
 Everything is in `internal/`.

+4. The correct way to use `bubbletea` seems to be by using events.
+So I tried to refactor and try to expose only read-only methods through the struct.
+Anything that would do a mutation should be an event and is handled within the `events.go` file (might be called `handlers.go` in the future).